SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

   pip install --upgrade --user git+https://gitlab.com/ase/ase.git@database_lesstables#egg=ase-3.16.3b1 pip install --upgrade --user git+https://github.com/kirstenwinther/CatKit.git#egg=catkit

-which will install a developer version of ASE, CatKit and all their dependencies.
+which will install a developer version of ASE with an enhanced database module, CatKit and all their dependencies.

 To test that the cathub cli is working, start by typing::